Our Research

 Featured: Adapting menstrual health interventions for people with intellectual disabilities in emergencies

-Throughout the campaign, project staff and caregivers highlighted that reusable menstrual materials distributed in the Veivanua campaign such as reusable pads which often have press studs, could be challenging to use, especially if the caregiver or young person has a physical
+Throughout the campaign, project staff and caregivers highlighted that reusable menstrual materials distributed in the Veivanua campaign such as reusable pads which often have press studs, could be challenging to use, especially if the caregiver or young person has a physical or visual impairment.

 In response to this feedback, World Vision partnered with Reemi, a New Zealand-based social enterprise, to pilot and test the suitability of period underwear with participants as an alternative, environmentally sustainable menstrual material for future humanitarian responses.

-Full paper in Frontiers of Sanitation here.
+Dr Jane Wilbur and Chloe Morrison preset their full paper in Frontiers of Sanitation here.

 Working Paper: Reusable Menstrual Underwear: Use and Acceptability by Internally Displaced Women in Somalia